-While Ruby’s dramatic cake collapse gave us a bit of drama, it was something Noel Fielding said that got us thinking.
+While Ruby’s cake collapse caused drama, it was something Noel Fielding said that got us thinking.

-He said to belgium-born contestant Kim-Joy: “You look like you might know your way around a vegan restaurant.
+To Belgium-born contestant Kim-Joy he said: “You look like you might know your way around a vegan restaurant.
 But you’re not vegan are you?
 You just have that air about you.”

 View this post on Instagram

 Throwback to Carmel by the Sea, California!
 Reminiscing because when I posed with this cookie, I never knew I would be on the bake off.
 I always dreamed that I would be though!
 California dreaming!!! 💖💖💖#dreamcometrue . . . . #gbbo #baking #gbbo2018 #carmel #kimjoyskitchen #kimjoy #bake #ilovebaking #carmelbythesea #california #californiadreaming #dream #happy #instagood #thegreatbritishbakeoff #thegreatbritishbakingshow #howdidigethere #love #dreamsdocometrue

 Kim-Joy, known for her quirky style and bold eye makeup agreed.
 But, do vegans have a particular look and what is a stereotypical vegan look?

 Well, we took to Twitter to speak to Bake Off viewers to see what they think.